About

 A New Vision for Pleasant View

 A new vision for Pleasant View began to develop in 2016 as the organization embarked on the Strategic Planning process.
-Approved by the Board of Directors in 2017, the newest plan focuses on three priorities: creating enhanced impact, experience, and purpose; serving as the heart of the community; influencing through innovation and technology.
-New opportunities for residency and activity are in the works, as well as innovative plans to develop educationally focused programs and projects on the Hoffer Farm.
-In keeping with changing industry standards, and opening the door to future growth opportunities, Pleasant View Communities was chosen in October 2018 as the best name for our organization.
+Approved by the Board of Directors in 2017, the plan focused on three priorities: creating enhanced impact, experience, and purpose; serving as the heart of the community; and influencing through innovation and technology.
+The newly-worded mission statement, adopted in 2017, guides our continued strategic growth: “We aspire to provide healthy, vibrant living – full of joy, meaning and purpose – through passionate, Christ-like service.”
+Looking toward new initiatives, the organization rebranded in 2019 and is now known as Pleasant View Communities.

 More About PVC